Homeschooling With The Math Translator

 The Math Translator provides a high-quality alternative to LMS programs

-How can I use The Math Translator program to homeschool my child in math?
+How can I use The Math Translator courses to homeschool my child in math?

-The Math Translator program is best used as a direct replacement for the instruction received at a brick and mortar school.
-Take a few moments to listen to Melissa give a summary of how The Math Translator courses works.
+The Math Translator courses are best used as a direct replacement for the instruction received at a brick and mortar school.
+Enrollment can happen at anytime and proceed at any pace that is comfortable for the student.
+Take a few moments to listen to Melissa speak about how The Math Translator courses work.

 Students watch the video lessons and take notes as they would if they were in class in person.